renukadhule/Heart_Attack_In_Youth_of_India/README.md

 - **Medical Test Results**: Heart Rate, ECG, Chest Pain, Oxygen Levels, Triglycerides.
 - **Heart Attack Likelihood**: "Yes" or "No" indicating whether the individual had a heart attack.

+## recommendations
+Increase Physical Activity: Encourage regular exercise, especially for sedentary individuals.<br>
+Promote Healthy Diets: Shift to vegetarian or vegan diets to lower heart attack risk.<br>
+Regular Health Check-ups: Monitor cholesterol and ECG for early detection of risk.<br>
+Anti-Smoking Campaigns: Focus on reducing smoking among young people.<br>
+Health Policies: Support healthier eating and provide access to fitness facilities.<br>

+## Conclusion:
+Around 20.38% of young people in India (ages 18-35) are at risk of heart attacks.
+Smoking, lack of physical activity, and poor diet (especially non-vegetarian) are major contributors to this risk.
+Men have a slightly higher risk than women.
+Abnormal ECG results and high cholesterol are also linked to increased heart attack risk.